Struthers' ligament

 Struthers' ligament is a feature of human anatomy consisting of a band of connective tissue at the medial aspect of the distal humerus.
-It courses from the supracondylar process of the humerus (also known as avian spur) to the medial humeral epicondyle.
+It courses from the supracondylar process of the humerus (also known as avian spur) to the medial epicondyle of the humerus.
 It is not a constant ligament, and can be acquired or congenital.
 The structure was highlighted by John Struthers, who discussed the feature's evolutionary significance with Charles Darwin.
 Struthers originally reported that the ligament usually arose at a position 3.2 to 6.4 cm from the medial condyle, being 1.2 to 1.9 cm in length, and nearer to the anterior than the medial border of the humerus.

 The clinical significance of this structure is due to the median nerve and brachial artery which may pass underneath the "arch" formed by the process and ligament over the humeral body.
-Within this space the nerve may be compressed leading to supracondylar process syndrome.
-The ligament may also affect the ulnar nerve after an anterior transposition surgery, which is a commonly performed to manage patients with a cubital tunnel syndrome, a form of ulnar nerve entrapment.
-It is unlikely that the ulnar nerves are affected in patients without transposition surgeries.
+Within this space the nerve may be compressed leading to supracondylar process syndrome. the arcade of Struthers is located nearby and is a fascial band running between the medial head of triceps and the medial inter muscular septum, it is a distinct entity to the ligament of Struthers.
+The arcade is involved in ulnar nerve compression, usually post transposition, the ligament is not.